solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

    ```bash
    exit
    ```

-4. You have the database connection information now.
-Open the App Service SSH console and configure the **.env** project file.
+4. With the database connection information in hand, open the App Service SSH console and configure the **.env** project file.

    ```bash
    nano /home/site/wwwroot/.env